richardartoul/molecule/README.md

 Molecule is a Go library for parsing protobufs in an efficient and zero-allocation manner.
 The API is loosely based on [this excellent](https://github.com/buger/jsonparser) Go JSON parsing library.

 This library is in alpha and the API could change.
+The current APIs are fairly low level, but additional helpers may be added in the future to make certain operations more ergonomic.

 ## Rationale